BobbyAD/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-To find the nth floor where the eggs don't break I can use a binary search that only goes down if the egg doesn't break, and up if it does.
+To find the nth floor where the eggs don't break I can use a binary search that goes down if the egg breaks, and up if it doesn't.

-Pseudocode: floors is a list, broken_egg just represents a boolean for if the egg broke or didn't O(log(n))
+Pseudocode: floors is a list, broken_egg represents a boolean that's true if the egg broke, false if it didn't O(log(n))
 ```
     findFloor(floors):